Menus can be created in Kubio from Menus -> Create Menu. Once your menu is created you can place it where you want using the accordion menu block.

 You can drag the accordion menu block to the section you want on your page from the block inserter, or add the block from any “+” sign on your canvas.

 Like in the case of the rest of Kubio blocks, the moment you select the block, a toolbar with options will show up on top of the block.
-In our chapter on “How to work with blocks” we have explained how these options work: positioning, duplicate, insert before, insert after, group, and remove block.
+In our chapter on “How to work with blocks” we have explained how these options work: positioning, duplicate, insert before, insert after, copy style, paste style, paste style and link, and remove block.
+The copy and paste styling options are available with the PRO plans.

 Accordion menu block: customizations within the block editing panel